 It didn’t happen overnight.
-It was still a year or so later that felt the resentment slipping away.
+It was still a year or so later when I felt the resentment slipping away.
 And not just the resentment for mom that I felt, but resentment toward everything.
 Through this shifting of perception I learned to be kinder, more compassionate and infinitely more understanding.

-During this time I thought about the upbringing of mom.
+During this time I thought about my mom’s upbringing.
 She was brought up in a strict, rural, religious Southern family of nine.
 When she wasn’t attending school, she was always in the fields picking cotton, taking care of farm animals or working the family garden.
 This left little time for leisure or play and disciple was quick and painful.

 She married very young…at “sweet 16.”
 Her life was hard.
 She went straight from the fields and farm of her family to a job in a factory where the monotony alone was enough to dampen the strongest of spirits.
 She did this during the day, came home and did the housework and cooked for my dad and me for eleven years.